Last Updated on March 8, 2023 by Sam

 Where to Stay in Bergen

-Located in the picturesque Bryggen district, the wonderful First Hotel Bergen Marin is one of the best places to stay in Bergen.
+Located in the picturesque Bryggen district, the wonderful Clarion Hotel is one of the best places to stay in Bergen.
 The hotel has comfortable rooms with good facilities, and to top it off its central location is great for exploring the city.

-Prices at the hotel start from 1,040 NOK ($113 USD) per night, with breakfast included in the price.
+Prices at the hotel start from 1,040 NOK per night, with breakfast included in the price.

 Centrally located just a few minutes walk from Bryggen, the hotel is a great base for discovering the city.
-Prices start from 2,241 NOK ($244 USD) per night with breakfast included in the price.
+Prices start from 2,241 NOK per night with breakfast included in the price.

 Geiranger (Days 3 and 4)

-Day 3 is the first day you undertake a long journey on this self drive itinerary in Norway.
+Day 3 is the first day you undertake a long journey on this self drive itinerary in Western Norway where you start to see the fjords.
 It’s best to leave as early as possible to make sure you arrive in time for the afternoon ferry across Geirangerfjord.

 Before you set off, it’s important to note that you actually want to drive to Hellesylt.
 From Hellesylt you can then take your car on the ferry to Geiranger – the second stop on your Norway fjord itinerary.

 As long as you set off early you should have time to enjoy some of the beautiful scenery you pass as you drive.
-Ferries from Hellesylt to Geiranger only run from April to October, which is something to keep in mind when planning your trip.
-The time of the last ferry depends on the date you visit, so it’s best to check out the timetable in advance.
+Ferries from Hellesylt to Geiranger generally only run from April to October, which is something to keep in mind when planning your trip.

 Make sure you arrive to Hellesylt with enough time to explore the village briefly before your ferry.
 The main thing to see is the waterfall known as Hellesyltfossen, which can be viewed from the bridge near the ferry terminal.
 If you have the time you can go for a longer walk to the top of the waterfall and to Sunnylven Church afterwards.